What does Trademark Mean: Everything You Need to Know

 Remember that copyright law protects created works while trademarks protect brands and symbols.
 Both are filed through different offices.

 - The © designator is used for copyrighted items, whether they are registered formally or not.

 - The TM symbol is used for both registered and unregistered trademarks.

 - The ® symbol is restricted to just those trademarks which have been formally approved.

 Remember that trademarks are gained automatically, but formally registering the trademark can be beneficial.
 However, registering your trademark still will limit the trademark protection to just the industry sector you are operating in.
 Prior users of the trademark will still get to use it in the region they have been already using it in.

 If someone tells you that you need to trademark something, that means you will need to file it officially with the USPTO.

-While you gain trademark rights automatically when you use a brand, nonetheless such rights as restricted geographically and also uncertain.
+While you gain trademark rights automatically when you use a brand, nonetheless such rights are restricted geographically and are also uncertain.

 Federal registration of trademarks gives you national reach and certainty.
 However, the registration process requires several layers of approval, and you may be rejected for many reasons.
-These reasons may include if the trademark is far too general or if the trademark is not distinguishable or connected to your brand clearly.
-Furthermore, obscene trademarks are not allowed, as well as those connected with geographic regions and names, and those that may cause public confusion.
+These reasons may include:

 What is a Service Mark?